Surface options:

 and the interacting protein residues and the ligand are visualized as structure

 diagrams.
-Hydrophobic contacts are represented more indirectly by means of
+Hydrophobic contacts are represented more indirectly through

 spline sections highlighting the hydrophobic parts of the ligand and the label

-of the contacting amino acid.
+of the contacting residue.
 The generation of structure diagrams and their

-layout modifications are based on the library 2Ddraw 2.
-Interactions between
+layout modifications are based on the library 2Ddraw.
+4 Interactions between

 the molecules are estimated by a builtin interaction model that is based on atom